nodejs/node/BUILDING.md

   [WSL issue tracker](https://github.com/Microsoft/WSL/issues).
 Running the Windows binary (`node.exe`) in WSL is not recommended.
 It will not work without workarounds such as stdio redirection.
-  If you running into `No module named 'distutils.spawn'` Error when executing `./configure`, please try `python3 -m pip install setuptools` or `sudo apt install python3-distutils -y`.
+  If you run into a `No module named 'distutils.spawn'` error when executing `./configure`, please try `python3 -m pip install --upgrade setuptools` or `sudo apt install python3-distutils -y`.
   For more information, see https://github.com/nodejs/node/issues/30189.

 <em id="fn6">6</em>: Running Node.js on x86 Windows should work and binaries